-The Benefits of Dental Bridges
+The Benefits of Dental Bridges in Ardmore, PA

-First and foremost, one of the main benefits of dental bridges is the improvement in aesthetics.
-When a tooth is missing, it can significantly impact a person’s smile and overall appearance.
+- Look Natural: When a tooth is missing, it can significantly impact a person’s smile and overall appearance.
 A dental bridge can help to fill in the gap left by a missing tooth, restoring the natural look of the teeth and enhancing the person’s smile.
 This can help boost confidence and improve self-esteem, as individuals no longer have to feel self-conscious about their smile.

-In addition to aesthetics, dental bridges also offer functional benefits.
+- Improve Bite Function: Dental bridges also offer functional benefits.
 When missing a tooth, it can be difficult to chew food properly and speak clearly.
 A dental bridge can help restore these functions, allowing individuals to eat and speak with ease.
 This can positively impact the overall quality of life, as individuals can enjoy various foods and communicate effectively with others.

-Furthermore, dental bridges can also help support the surrounding teeth and prevent them from weakening or damaging them.
+- Support Teeth: Dental bridges can also help support the surrounding teeth and prevent them from weakening or damaging them.
 When a tooth is missing, the surrounding teeth may need to work harder to compensate for the loss, which can lead to increased wear and tear.
 A dental bridge can help distribute chewing forces more evenly across the teeth, reducing the strain on the surrounding teeth and helping protect them from damage.

 Types of Dental Bridges